disquisitions/pollutants/development/README.md

 docker ps --all
 ```

-A developer may attach an IDE (independent development environment) application to a running container.
+A developer may attach an IDE (integrated development environment) application to a running container.
 The IntelliJ
 IDEA instructions are:

 > Connect to the Docker [daemon](https://www.jetbrains.com/help/idea/docker.html#connect_to_docker)